 Best beef for Pho soup broth

-The single most important thing in a pho recipe is using the right beef and bones – and most recipes get it wrong.
+The single most important thing in a pho recipe is using the right combination of beef meat AND bones.
+Most recipes get it wrong, so the broth lacks flavour.

 Here’s the combination of beef and bones I find yields the best Pho soup flavour: